 headerheader

-Your personal overview of the top universities in Germany to study engineering for international students
+Your personal guide to the top universities in Germany for studying engineering as an international student.

 Germany is a haven for engineering students.
 With some of the best engineering universities in Europe, it is one of the most sought after countries to study engineering in Europe.
 In fact, Germany is home to internationally top-ranked universities, ranked 3rd in the world (behind the US and the UK) in top universities.
 Moreover, there is a great variety of engineering degrees to choose from.

-This article will provide you an overview of some of the best engineering universities in Germany, tell you what you need to apply, and illustrate the step by step process.
-Also included will be links to additional resources to assist you in preparing required documents.
+This article will give you an overview of some of the best engineering universities in Germany, tell you what you need to apply, and illustrate the step-by-step process.
+It also provides links to additional resources to help you prepare the necessary documents.

-Our goal is to help you choose the best engineering study program for you.
-First, you will need a general introduction to the German higher education system:
+Our aim is to help you choose the best engineering programme for you.
+First, you need a general introduction to the German higher education system:

 german higher education system